broco2002/pyenv_virtualenv_install_script/README.md

 # pyenv_virtualenv_install_script
-Install script for pyenv + virtualenv that automatically creates virtual environments
+Install script for pyenv + virtualenv that automatically creates virtual environments It's basically a bulk install for virtual Python environments.

 Only works on Debian based systems.
 Tested on Ubuntu 22.04.

-It's basically a bulk install for virtual Python environments.
+Feel free to adapt it for other platforms and send a pull request if you want.

 ## Usage
 Run the script from a directory and it install prerequisites for pyenv with virtualenv and